Writing and Media Center

 Call us at (515) 294-5411 to ask a question, or send us an email firstname.lastname@example.org with your question, and we will respond.

-Peer tutors will not “fix” or proofread your project for you, but we will show you how to identify grammar patterns and suggest ways to revise errors.
+Peer communication consultants will not “fix” or proofread your project for you, but we will show you how to identify grammar patterns and suggest ways to revise errors.
 We work with you, so that you may use your strengths and improve upon the areas in which you may not be as strong.
 Working collaboratively with tutors means that you increase your confidence and ability to communicate clearly.
 We do not guarantee grades on assignments, but we do help you to understand and meet the teacher’s expectations.

 Academic forms of communication always takes time and thought to develop, so we strongly recommend that you come in as early as possible.
-You may work with a peer consultant at any stage of your composing process, from brainstorming topics to revising for correctness.
+You may work with a peer communication consultant at any stage of your composing process, from brainstorming topics to revising for correctness.
 During midterms and the end of the semester, the WMC is especially busy, so make an appointment well in advance if you would like a guaranteed appointment.

 With your permission, we will work together with Student Services to offer appropriate assistance.
+The Office of Student Disability Resources can also provide valuable support.